RealmRazer/hollowed_blight/content/History/Sundering Age.md

 ![[4586501-fantasy-art-fantasy-city-war-battle.jpg]]
 # Description
 A period of time on [[Klei]] unchecked conflict and strike, lasting about 500 years.
 During this period of time, the myriad races and kingdoms of [[Klei]] fought for control over the land and, at a time, the destruction of  Sorcerous Kings who arose to attempted to bend all to their will.

+The conclusion of the Sundering led to the establishment of [[Anthioc]] in [[Trord]] as well as the dissolution of various kingdoms across the land.